awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

       You can use both IPv4 and IPv6 addresses\.
 Wildcards are not supported\.

 1. \(Optional, HTTPS listener\) To authenticate users, choose **Add action**, **Authenticate** and provide the requested information\.
 To save the action, choose the checkmark icon\.
-For more information, see [Authenticate Users Using an Application Load Balancer](listener-authenticate-users.md)\.
+For more information, see [Authenticate users using an Application Load Balancer](listener-authenticate-users.md)\.

 1. Add one of the following actions:
    + To add a forward action, choose **Add action**, **Forward to** and choose one or more target groups\.
 If you use more than one target group, select a weight for each target group and optionally enable target group stickiness\.
 If you enable target group stickiness and there is more than one target group, you must also enable sticky sessions on the target groups\.
 To save the action, choose the checkmark icon\.
-For more information, see [Forward Actions](load-balancer-listeners.md#forward-actions)\.
+For more information, see [Forward actions](load-balancer-listeners.md#forward-actions)\.
    + To add a redirect action, choose **Add action**, **Redirect to** and provide the URL for the redirect\.
 To save the action, choose the checkmark icon\.
-For more information, see [Redirect Actions](load-balancer-listeners.md#redirect-actions)\.
+For more information, see [Redirect actions](load-balancer-listeners.md#redirect-actions)\.
    + To add a fixed\-response action, choose **Add action**, **Return fixed response** and provide a response code and optional response body\.
 To save the action, choose the checkmark icon\.
-For more information, see [Fixed\-Response Actions](load-balancer-listeners.md#fixed-response-actions)\.
+For more information, see [Fixed\-response actions](load-balancer-listeners.md#fixed-response-actions)\.
 ![\[The Insert Rule interface.\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/images/add_rule.png)

 1. Choose **Save**\.